Author, stripper, anti-misogyny educator, and coach for sex workers & femmes.

 As an undiagnosed neurodivergent person, I really struggled throughout my childhood and teens.
-I was outgoing with a naturally curious personality, and, because I was so talkative and friendly, no one caught my autism.
-By the time I was in middle school, I, like many verbose femmes, had learned to mask my neuroriotousness by modeling myself after what I learned were socially acceptable forms of femininity.
+I was outgoing with a naturally curious personality, and, because I was so talkative and friendly, no one caught the fact that I was struggling, both socially and emotionally.
+By the time I was in middle school, I, like many verbose femmes, had learned to mask my differences by modeling myself after what I learned were socially acceptable forms of femininity.

 Although I’ve always had a few reliable friendships with other brilliantly strange kids, as school became progressively more rigid and demanding over the years, I grew unable to cope with all the rules and restrictions.
 There were so many grownups telling me what to do, how to behave, and, once I went through puberty, they told me how to dress.
 I was repeatedly punished for what adults perceived as my “promiscuity”, and often told to cover my body.
 Rather than acknowledge or blame the predatory boys and men around me, I learned that I was the problem.
 I learned that I was a temptation, a taunt.
 Wicked, even.